ds5010/spring-2022/08-Earthquakes.md

 ## Project

-* Update on discussions and data with Andrew Butcher
+* Update on discussions with Andrew Butcher
-* We have an idea and some data -- now figure out what to do with it
+* We have a story and some data
+* Now we can figure out what to do with them

 ## Collaborative assignment (Due 22 Mar)